Estate Planning and Probate Law Specialization Examination

 Please study the exam topics listed above.
 Approximately 60% of the exam tests your knowledge of gift, estate, generation skipping and income tax rules as these rules pertain to estate planning and estate administration matters.
 The balance of the exam (approximately 40%) tests North Carolina state law issues.
 The exam will test your knowledge of current law as the law exists at the time of the examination.

 Most applicants who pass the exam have spent substantial time preparing for the exam.
 It is important that you identify the areas and topics of which you have the least knowledge and that you concentrate your preparation in these areas.
-Many applicants obtain the materials for or attend the North Carolina Bar Association Estate Planning and Fiduciary Law Survey CLE Course (normally offered every other year).
+Many applicants obtain the materials for or attend the North Carolina Bar Association Estate Planning and Fiduciary Law Survey CLE Course (normally offered every third year).
 These materials are offered by the Bar Association in digital copy and/or video replay.
 See ncbar.org.

 A recent law examination contained the following allotment of questions.
 This year's examination should include a very similar allocation.